lmd-code/lmdjsutils/README.md

 ### [LmdStorage](LmdStorage/README.md)

-A lightweight browser storage (`localStorage`/`sessionStorage`) wrapper.
-Use a single storage item to store multiple values in key/value pairs, including arrays, plain objects and Map objects.
+A lightweight wrapper for interacting with local storage (`localStorage`/`sessionStorage`).

 ### [LmdCookies](LmdCookies/README.md)

-A lightweight wrapper for browser cookies.
-Easily set/update, retrieve and delete cookies, configure cookie settings (path, domain, HTTPS only etc) globally or for individual cookies.
-Use a prefix to namespace cookies.
+A lightweight wrapper for interacting with browser cookies.